-Volunteer boat drivers assisted the SRWD staff during the 2013 monitoring season while taking advantage of a hands-on learning experience.
-The SRWD would like to continue working with volunteer boat drivers to collect data on Grand Lake, as it saves some time and energy for the District, while saving the Grand LID money.
+Volunteer boat drivers assisted the SRWD staff during the 2013 and 2014 monitoring seasons, allowing them to take advantage of a hands-on learning experience.
+The SRWD would like to continue working with volunteer boat drivers to collect data on Grand Lake, as it saves some time and energy for the SRWD, while also saving the Grand LID money.

-The SRWD would like to thank the 2013 volunteer boat drivers, and to invite anyone who may be interested in volunteering for the 2014 season to contact Sarah Jo at the office using the contact information found on the back of this report.
+The SRWD would like to thank the 2014 volunteer boat drivers, and to invite anyone who may be interested in volunteering for the 2015 season to contact Sarah Jo at the office using the contact information found on the back of this report.

 Volunteers must have a boat or pontoon on the lake that they would be willing to let SRWD staff sample from.
-Volunteers should be available for approximately 45 minutes before 10 or 11am Tuesday-Thursday.
+Volunteers should be available for approximately 30-40 minutes before 9am Tuesday-Thursday.